dezeraecox/website/content/about.md

 author: AussiERV
 ---

-AussiERV is Australia’s first dedicated symposium focused on endogenous retroviruses (ERVs) in health and disease.
-This one-day virtual event brings together an exceptional lineup of researchers whose work is shaping our understanding of endogenous retroviruses.

-Join us for a day of discovery, discussion, and collaboration in this exciting, diverse and rapidly evolving field.
-From groundbreaking discoveries in human health to insights into Australia’s unique wildlife, our speakers reflect the incredible breadth and depth of ERV science.
-Learn more about our speakers and their research below.
+AussiERV is Australia’s first symposium dedicated to endogenous retroviruses (ERVs).
+This one-day virtual event brings together an exceptional lineup of national and international leaders whose research is at the forefront of this this exciting, diverse and rapidly evolving field.
+From groundbreaking discoveries in human biology to insights into Australia’s unique wildlife, their work is shaping our understanding of endogenous retroviruses in health and disease.
+Learn more about our speakers and their work below.